-A common argument against anarchists - or even just anyone who wants to abolish government-run "social security" and similar systems - is an appeal to pity toward "those who can't support themselves" - the elderly, disabled, crippled war veterans, or whatever class of people the socialists want to take advantage of.
+A common argument against anarchists - or even just anyone who wants to abolish government-run "social security" and similar systems - is an appeal to pity toward "those who can't support themselves" - the elderly, disabled, crippled war veterans, or whoever.
 (I think even most liberals realize that applying this argument to children is a strawman of libertarianism because parents choose to bring their children into the world knowing the children will be incapable of fending for themselves and therefore are obligating themselves to fill the needs they created.)

 I'm going to make a case that not only is this argument a laughable justification for the state even if valid and mostly invalid because of the great examples of voluntary charity in the world and the fact that poverty is in large part caused by government practices like imprisonment draining everyone's resources and market regulation harming the production of goods, but that it's actually the wrong objective.

 Biological life is not inherently sacred.
 Now consider a hypothetical comparison: if a dead person isn't alive and a healthy and free person is, how alive is a person whose body is living but who's incapable of speaking or moving for the remainder of their existence?